In Cold Blood (video game): Development

 After the unexpected success of the first two Broken Sword games on the PlayStation, Sony contacted Revolution Software to develop a game to be released initially on the console.
-Revolution wanted to move away from the style of its previous projects, making a game with a secret agent theme and set in an action environment.
+Revolution wanted to move away from the style of its previous projects, making a game with a secret agent theme while making it an action-adventure game instead of a point-and-click adventure game.
 According to executive producer Charles Cecil, the game was inspired by crime films Pulp Fiction and The Usual Suspects.
-The game engine was written specifically for the title.
-In Cold Blood was released on 14 July and 10 October 2000 in Europe, and on 25 March and 30 May 2001 in North America for the PlayStation and Microsoft Windows.
-While the PlayStation version is no longer available for purchase, the PC version can be purchased at GOG.com.
+The game engine was written specifically for the title to enable real-time navigation and combat.
+In Cold Blood was released for PlayStation on 14 July 2000 in Europe and 6 July 2001 in North America.
+It was also released for Windows in Europe on 27 October 2000 and in North America on 20 March 2001.The Windows version can be purchased at GOG.com.